by D. Patrick Miller

 You will not find peace until you have removed the nails from the hands of God's Son, and taken the last thorn from his forehead.
 The Love of God surrounds His Son whom the god of crucifixion condemns.
 Teach not that I died in vain.
 Teach rather that I did not die by demonstrating that I live in you.
 For the undoing of the crucifixion of God's Son is the work of the redemption, in which everyone has a part of equal value.
 God does not judge His guiltless Son.
 Having given Himself to him, how could it be otherwise?
 (ACIM Text Ch11,VI,7)

-The ideas that the crucifixion should be “undone” and that God is not in the business of judgment stuck in the craw of many fundamentalists, including the evangelical scholar Dean Halverson of the Spiritual Counterfeits Project (SCP) based in Berkeley, CA. SCP, formed in 1973 to counter the rise of New Age spirituality and still operating today, published a 1987 journal entitled “Spiritism: The Medium and the Message” that laid into the Course with several substantial articles by Halverson, including a lengthy interview with Ken Wapnick, an interpretive essay entitled “Seeing YourSelf as Sinless,” and a chart comparing Course passages with Bible verses.
+The ideas that the crucifixion should be “undone” and that God is not in the business of judgment stuck in the craw of many fundamentalists, including the evangelical scholar Dean Halverson of the Spiritual Counterfeits Project (SCP).
+Formed in 1973 to counter the rise of New Age spirituality and still operating today, SCP published a 1987 journal entitled “Spiritism: The Medium and the Message” that addressed the Course with several substantial articles by Halverson, including a lengthy interview with Ken Wapnick, an interpretive essay entitled “Seeing YourSelf as Sinless,” and a chart comparing Course passages with Bible verses.

 While Halverson did his homework and assessed the Course with a largely accurate understanding of what it says, his final judgement was that the source of ACIM was neither Jesus Christ nor Helen Schucman: